 Tom later worked as a community organizer for the Liberation Learning Project in Vancouver.
 This campaign helped organize the Child Care Equity Campaign at UBC, calling for gender equitable wages and a 20% “wage correction” for early childhood educators at UBC.
 The target date for achieving the pay correction was International Women’s Day 2012.
 The already unionized child care professionals at UBC (who were members of the BCGEU) successfully met their goal by uniting educators, families, and the labour movement around pay equity for early childhood educators.

-Tom is an active member of St. Paul’s Lutheran in Prince Rupert.
+Tom is an active member of St. Paul’s Lutheran in Prince Rupert and is Vice Chairperson of the Church Council.
 He is the volunteer Executive Director and lead tutor for the Reader’s Way Learning Centre Society.
 He is the volunteer organizer for People for Public Infrastructure.
 He also founded the Community for Clean Water campaign.
 Tom helped lead the Reopen Worship for Prince Rupert campaign.

 Tom serves as a Trustee of the North Coast Labour Council and is the past President of the labour council.
 He is currently the Labour Liaison for the Prince Rupert District Teachers’ Union (PRDTU) and was the Vice President of the PRDTU from 2020-2022.